skywind3000/z.lua/README.md

 # z.lua

-z - jump around (lua implementation for running on both unix &amp; windows).
+z - jump around (lua implementation for unix &amp; windows).

 An alternative to [z.sh](https://github.com/rupa/z) with windows and posix shells support and performance improving.